nkhatri7/nkhatri7/README.md

 ### What I'm Familiar With:
 - SQL
 - Java
-- Python
+- Python (& Flask)
-- Flask
 - HTML/CSS
 - Javascript
-- React.js
-- Node.js
+- MERN Stack
-- Express.js
+- Swift & SwiftUI
-- MongoDB (NoSQL)

 ### How to Reach Me
 You can connect with me on [LinkedIn](https://www.linkedin.com/in/neilkhatri/) or send me an [email](mailto:neil.khatri@gmail.com) :)